Floor Plan Scanning

 Getting Good AI Detection

-1. Use clear images — high contrast between walls and rooms helps detection
+- Use clear files — high contrast between walls and rooms helps detection.
+PDFs from the builder usually give the cleanest results

 Speed Tips